CentroDL/godot/projects/project_two/group_project_code_reviews.md

 When exploring the app, look especially for:

+- broken features or errors!
 - UX or usability problems: unclear navigation or problematic presentation of data or features
 - [accessibility problems](/accessibility_guidelines.md)
 - style or visual design problems, especially in mobile or small sizes
-- broken features or errors!
 - incorrectly used or broken security (authorization or authentication)
 - unclear directions or text (or inappropriate text) on the site or in the README

 ### Submit PRs on the project

 Find "code smells" and help by fixing them.
+Are there outstanding issues that you can fix?
 Each commit should be something small, sensible, and easy to test.
 Each PR should be well written and explained.

 When fixing stylistic errors and code smells, look especially for: